The distance exponent for Liouville first passage percolation is positive: Introduction

-In the case when $\ccM \in (1,25)$, equivalently $Q\in (0,2)$ or $\gamma \in \BB C$ with $|\gamma| =2$, the connection between LFPP and LQG is still conjectural, but see~\cite{ghpr-central-charge,dg-supercritical-lfpp} for a discussion of the heuristic reasoning behind this conjecture.
+Subsequently to this paper, the convergence of continuum LFPP was extended to the critical and supercritical cases, when $\ccM \in [1,25)$ or equivalently $Q\in (0,2]$ or $\gamma \in \BB C$ with $|\gamma| =2$.
+More precisely, it is shown in~\cite{dg-supercritical-lfpp,pfeffer-supercritical-lqg,dg-uniqueness} (building on the results of this paper) that the following is true.
+If $\xi > 0$ is such that $\ccM =25-6Q(\xi)^2$, then the continuum version of LFPP converges to a random metric on $\BB C$ associated with LQG with matter central charge $\ccM$.
 The fact that $Q> 0 $ for all $\xi > 0$ shows that \emph{every} value of $\xi > 0$ corresponds to LQG with some central charge in $(-\infty,25)$.
 There is no degenerate range of $\xi$-values for which $Q = 0$ and LFPP is not connected to LQG.

 Another interesting consequence of Theorem~\ref{thm-lfpp-lower} is related to conjectures for the formula relating $\xi$ and $Q(\xi)$.
 The value of $Q(\xi)$ is not known explicitly except in the special case\footnote{ LFPP with $\xi =1/\sqrt 6$ corresponds to Liouville quantum gravity with parameter $\gamma=\sqrt{8/3}$ (equivalently, matter central charge $\ccM = 0$) and the fact that $Q(1/\sqrt 6) = 5/\sqrt 6$ is a consequence of the fact that $\sqrt{8/3}$-LQG has Hausdorff dimension 4.
 See~\cite{dg-lqg-dim} for details. } when $\xi = 1/\sqrt 6$, in which case $Q(\xi) = 5/\sqrt 6$.
 In~\cite[Section 1.3]{dg-lqg-dim}, the authors propose the possible relation $\xi Q(\xi) = 1 - \xi/\sqrt 6$ in the phase when $Q(\xi) > 2$, which is equivalent to $d_\gamma = 2+\gamma^2/2 + \gamma/\sqrt 6$ for $\gamma \in (0,2)$.
 This guess is extended by analytic continuation in~\cite{gp-lfpp-bounds} to $\xi Q(\xi) = \min\{1 - \xi/\sqrt 6 , 0\}$ for all $\xi > 0$.
 Theorem~\ref{thm-lfpp-lower} rules out this guess, since the guess would imply that $Q(\xi) =0$ for $\xi \geq \sqrt 6$.